os2display/display-api-service/docs/adr/002-api-first.md

 By adopting the API first approach it will be possible to replace clients without rewriting the entire application.
 This will make the system more future-proof.

-[OpenAPI](https://www.openapis.org/) is a standard for describing an API.
+[OpenAPI](https://www.openapis.org/) is a standard for describing an API interface.

 ## Decision

-We will use an API first approach where the only way to manage content is through calls to the API.
+We will use an API first approach where the only way to get and manage content is through calls to the API.
 The API specification will be included [with the project](../../public/api-spec-v2.json) and kept up to date.
+We will to develop the clients (admin and screen) separately from the API project to enforce the "API first" approach.

 ## Consequences